 University of Edinburgh - Geoscience Only

-Discover Scotland's "Athens of the North", from the UNESCO World Heritage Georgian buildings to the medieval streets of the Royal Mile, at one of the world's top 20 universities (QS 2020).
+Discover Scotland's "Athens of the North" with its UNESCO World Heritage buildings, Georgian era architecture, and medieval streets of the Royal Mile.

-The city of festivals, each year Edinburgh comes alive with the world's largest Fringe festival, Edinburgh Military Tattoo, Hogmanay, and the Beltane Fire Festival each year.
-The University of Edinburgh is one of Scotland's 4 Ancient Universities and is the 6th oldest university in the English-speaking world.
+The University of Edinburgh is one of Scotland's four Ancient Universities and is the 6th oldest university in the English-speaking world.
 Many of its buildings lie amidst the cobblestone streets of Edinburgh's Old Town and Royal Mile, providing a unique setting for its 36,500 students.
+Known as the City of Festivals, each year Edinburgh comes alive with the world's largest Fringe festival, Hogmanay, Edinburgh Military Tattoo, and the Beltane Fire Festival.

 Key information